How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 Here are a couple of ideas to create useful marketing email content:

-Most people only buy or sell a property a handful of times in their lives.
-This means they might only have a basic understanding of how the market and processes work.
+Most people buy or sell a property only a handful of times in their lives, which means they might only have a basic understanding of how the market and processes work.

 Providing buying and selling tips helps them understand the process and sets you up as a trusted partner who understands their challenges.